railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 ----------------------------------

-In Open ERP, sales proposals and sales orders are managed using documents that are based on the same common functionality as purchase orders, so you'll recognize the following documents in general but see changes to their detail and to their workflows.
-To create a new sales proposal, use the menu :menuselection:`Sales Management --> Sales Orders --> New Quotation` which creates a new order in a state of \
+In Open ERP, sales proposals and sales orders are managed using documents that are based on the same common functionality as purchase orders, so you will recognize the following documents in general but see changes to their detail and to their workflows.
+To create a new sales proposal, use the menu :menuselection:`Sales --> Sales --> Sales Orders` and click on `New` button which creates a new order in a state of \
 ``Quotation``\  , then:

 	#.
-Select the :guilabel:`Customer` \ ``Smith and Offspring``\  .
+Select the :guilabel:`Customer` \ ``Axelor``\  .
 This has the effect of automatically
-	   completing several other fields: :guilabel:`Ordering Contact`, :guilabel:`Invoice Address`, :guilabel:`Shipping Address`, and the :guilabel:`Pricelist` \ ``Public Pricelist``\.
-They're all only defaults so these fields can be modified as you need.
+	   completing several other fields: :guilabel:`Ordering Contact`, :guilabel:`Invoice Address`, :guilabel:`Shipping Address`, and the :guilabel:`Pricelist` \ ``Public Pricelist (EUR)``\.
+They are all only defaults so these fields can be modified as you need.

 	#.
-Click the :guilabel:`Save parent record.` icon to the right of the
-	   :guilabel:`Sales Order Lines` field.
-It saves the main order form and becomes a new :guilabel:`Create new record.` icon.
-Click that to open a :guilabel:`Sales Order Lines` window.
+Click the :guilabel:`Create new record` icon to open a :guilabel:`Sales Order Lines` window.

 	#.
-Select the product \ ``Titanium Alloy Radiator``\   Although the :guilabel:`Product` field isn't
+Select the product \ ``Titanium Alloy Radiator``\   Although the :guilabel:`Product` field is not
-	   itself required, it's used by Open ERP to select the specific product so that several other fields can be automatically completed on the order line of the proposal, such as :guilabel:`Description`, :guilabel:`Product UoM`, :guilabel:`Unit Price`, :guilabel:`Procure Method`,
+	   itself required, it is used by Open ERP to select the specific product so that several other fields can be automatically completed on the order line of the proposal, such as :guilabel:`Description`, :guilabel:`Product UoM`, :guilabel:`Unit Price`, :guilabel:`Procure Method`,
 	   :guilabel:`Delivery Delay`, and :guilabel:`Taxes`.

 	#.
 Change the :guilabel:`Quantity` to \ ``6``\  and the :guilabel:`Unit Price` to \ ``130.00``\
 	   Then click :guilabel:`Save` and the line appears on the quotation form.
-A blank order line form reappears so that you can enter another line, but it's enough now just to click :guilabel:`Close` to return to the order form.

 	#.
-On the :guilabel:`Other data` tab of this Sales Order select a
+On the :guilabel:`Other Information` tab of this Sales Order select a
 	   :guilabel:`Packing Policy` of ``Complete Delivery`` and
 	   :guilabel:`Shipping Policy` of ``Invoice on Order After Delivery``  from their dropdown menu lists.